 In the germ-fighting game, the No. 1 feud going today is the performance battle between antibacterial and antimicrobial substances.
 These two strong cold and flu fighters deliver instant eradication of the building blocks of colds and influenza.
 The million-dollar question in this rivalry: Who does it better?

 Let’s start by breaking down the primary difference between antibacterial and antimicrobial substances.
 Both act upon different types of microorganisms.
-Let’s start by defining the opponents, as listed by Dictionary.com.
+Let’s start looking at the definitions of each:

-As Difference Between.net notes, “an antibacterial is a chemical that specifically kills bacteria cells.”
+An antibacterial is a chemical that specifically kills bacteria cells.

-Antimicrobial: Destructive to or inhibiting the growth of microorganisms.
+Definition of Antimicrobial: Destroying or inhibiting the growth of microorganisms and especially pathogenic microorganisms.

-As Study.com puts it, an antimicrobial product is “an agent that inhibits the growth of a microorganism or kills such an organism outright.”
+An antimicrobial product is an agent that inhibits the growth of a microorganism or kills such an organism outright.

 While antibacterial products like antibacterial soap and detergents prevent the development of bacteria, antimicrobial agents like alcohol-based hand sanitizers prevent the spread of bacterial, fungi, parasites and some viruses.
 This gives anti-microbial products a broader scope of protection than the defense present in antibacterial products.
 In essence, antimicrobials can act as both antibacterials and antiparasitics.